Directory:

 The Red Book: Liber Novus provides the long-awaited primary evidence to the truth of those words.
 It now becomes apparent that Liber Novus is indeed the bedrock upon which any understanding of the life and work of C. G. Jung must be built.
 Its publication initiates a new era in Jungian studies.

-In this series of six evenings, we will examine Jung’s psychology in light of his own experience of the inner world of imagination, vision and dream as revealed in the Liber Novus, “the numinous beginning, which contained everything.”
+In this series of seven evenings and fourteen lectures, we will examine Jung’s psychology in light of his own experience of the inner world of imagination, vision and dream as revealed in the Liber Novus, “the numinous beginning, which contained everything.”
 We will consider the Red Book in detail, and assess its influence on the development and evolution of a “Jungian psychology.”

 I. C. G. Jung: The Puzzle of Story and History